 Prayer

-When he was at the table with them, he took bread, blessed and broke it, and gave it to them.
-Then their eyes were opened, and they recognized him; and he vanished from their sight.
-They said to each other, “Were not our hearts burning within us while he was talking to us on the road,while he was opening the scriptures to us?” —Luke 24:30–32
+When Jesus was at the table with them, he took bread, blessed and broke it, and gave it to them.
+Then their eyes were opened, and they recognized him, and he vanished from their sight.
+They said to each other, “Were not our hearts burning within us while he was talking to us on the road, while he was opening the scriptures to us?” —Luke 24:30–32

 As a community, before all else, we are called to root ourselves in a life of prayer.
 Jesus modelled a life of prayer, and his followers have been instructed to pray without ceasing.
 The Emmaus Community thus commits to being immersed in prayer which is both personal and collective, active and contemplative.

-Our vow calls us to have regular personal prayer, which includes times of silence and scripture study—as well as to join with the community in times of common prayer.
+Our call to prayer invites us into personal prayer, which includes times of silence and scripture study—as well as to join with the community in times of common prayer and worship.

 Our hope is that our times of prayer will cause our hearts to burn as we encounter Christ in the breaking open of scripture, in prayer (including confession, intercession and gratitude), and in the breaking of bread through the celebration of the Eucharist / Communion.